 Stress can affect your heart.
 People with heart disease often say they have heart pain during emotionally stressful situations.
 Heart attacks are also more likely to happen during times of stress, when our hearts race and our blood pressure rises, increasing the heart's demand for oxygen.
 Stress can also injure the arteries because of the extra hormones and the increased blood flow during the stress response.
 As the arterial walls begin to heal, they thicken, making them prone to plaque buildup, which narrows the artery.
 Researchers believe stress can make heart conditions worse.

 See also on this site: Heart Attack, High Blood Pressure

 "Most of us consider ourselves healthy, as long as we are not experiencing symptoms of illness.
 However, sometimes the first noticeable symptom of heart disease is a heart attack," says Dr. Cooley.
 "Once you begin to notice symptoms, damage has already occurred.
 Thus, it is important to be aware of the risk factors for heart disease and to take the necessary steps to reduce your risk.
 Simply by controlling one or more of your risk factors, you can add months and possibly years to your life."

 See also on this site: Heart Disease Risk Factors

 Dr. Denton A. Cooley founded Texas Heart Institute in 1962 for the study and treatment of diseases of the heart and blood vessels.
-More than 109,000 open heart operations and 230,000 diagnostic cardiac catheterization procedures have been performed at the Institute—experience no other facility can match.
+More than 123,000 open heart operations and 276,000 diagnostic cardiac catheterization procedures have been performed at the Institute—experience no other facility can match.
 The Institute's doctors are also world leaders in nonsurgical treatment methods.
-The Institute is consistently ranked among the top ten cardiology centers in the United States in U.S. News and World Report's annual guide to "America's Best Hospitals."
+The Institute consistently ranks among the top cardiology centers in the United States in U.S. News and World Report's annual guide to "America's Best Hospitals."